vutera-net/tuvi/docs/PROJECT_STATUS.md

 ## Conclusion

-TuVi Ngay Moi is a **production-ready, feature-complete MVP** that brings Vietnamese Feng Shui, Tu Vi, and date selection to the modern web.
+Harmony Tử Vi is a **production-ready, feature-complete MVP** that brings Vietnamese Feng Shui, Tu Vi, and date selection to the modern web.
 With comprehensive calculation engines, secure payment processing, and a beautiful user interface, the application is prepared for immediate deployment and user acquisition.

 **Current Status: ✅ Ready for Production**